chen-ye/balboa/README.md

 -----------
 - *blast* contains results of crispr sequences blasted against phage data from phagesdb

+- *phage* contains data for all sequenced phages in phagesdb (http://phagesdb.org/)

 	- *fasta* contains fasta files of all phages in phagesdb (http://phagesdb.org/)

 - *fastaDownloader* is the python script we use to download phagesdb fastas